xquiet/urpmex/README.md

 repos
 -----

-*repos* allow the sysadmin to enable/disable/refresh all the available medias without having to recall their entire names.
+*repos* allows the sysadmin to enable/disable/refresh all the available medias without having to recall their entire names.

 cuterepos
 ---------

-*cuterepos* do the same job of repos but it provides an easiest user interface (thanks to ncurses)
+*cuterepos* does the same job of repos but it provides an easiest user interface (thanks to ncurses)

 kir
 ---